Build the Ultimate Charcuterie Board in Minutes (Easy Meat and Cheese Appetizer)

 - pickles, blue cheese stuffed green olives, black olives

 - fresh fruit like berries, pears, figs, grapes

 - almonds, walnuts, cashews, or any favorite nut

 - spreads like fig jam, jalapeno jelly, honey

 This step is completely optional but so pretty.
 Fill in any spots on your charcuterie board with fresh herbs or greenery from your yard.
 I happen to have a rosemary bush, so I used pieces throughout my board.
 So fun!

 Honestly, it takes longer to take everything out of the fridge (and packaging) than it does to create a charcuterie board.
 It’s so simple!
 I bet it only took me maybe 15 minutes to prepare everything!

 Even better, charcuterie boards can be customized for every budget and taste.
-Welcome your friends and family with this delicious cheese board of snacks, or consider taking one to a potluck.
+Welcome your friends and family with this delicious board of snacks, or consider taking one to a potluck.
 I guarantee everyone will LOVE it!